Tarpon Springs Work Camp, FL

 Visitation

-- Many facilities require visitors age 12 and older to complete a visitor application.
+- Many facilities require anyone age 12 or older to complete a visitor application.

-- Submit the completed visitor form exactly as the facility instructs (commonly by email or U.S. Mail) and avoid leaving blanks or unsigned fields.
+- Submit the completed visitor form according to the facility's instructions and avoid leaving blanks or unsigned fields.

 Communication

-- JPay reports that messages are typically delivered to incarcerated people within 48 hours.
+- JPay reports that incarcerated individuals usually receive emails within 48 hours.

-- Each JPay email requires a per-message "Stamp" that must be purchased online or at JPay kiosks inside the facility.
+- Every JPay email requires a paid “Stamp” that can be purchased online or at JPay kiosks inside the facility.

 Topic Overviews